Tooth Extractions in Watrous & Saskatoon

 • Pre-Orthodontics – In some cases of orthodontics, a tooth or teeth may need to be removed in order to allow for enough room for orthodontic treatments to work effectively.

-• Wisdom teeth removal as a general dentist– The most common type of extraction.
+• Wisdom teeth removal as a general dentist – The most common type of extraction.
 Wisdom teeth are leftover from an ancient time when we needed more teeth to grind our food.
 With narrower jaws and softer foods in our diet, the wisdom teeth often cause more harm than good, and often a recommendation is made to have the wisdom teeth extracted.
 Wondering if you need wisdom teeth removal?
 Schedule your wisdom tooth extraction consultation today.

 Tooth Extraction Aftercare

 • The initial goal is to help the clot form.
 Do so by biting down on gauze for about 30 minutes.
 If the clot has not fully formed or is still bleeding, swap out for fresh gauze and bite down again for 30 minutes.
+This clot is crucial for proper healing and to prevent a condition called dry socket.

 • Avoid creating suction in the mouth by avoiding drinking through a straw or smoking.
 This could potentially dislodge the blood clot and result in a condition known as dry socket.